Responsible Pet Owner Ordinance Effective January 1, 2010

 - Revenue from licensing supports Animal Services in caring for stray and injured animals

-There will be a media campaign including advertisements in local newspapers, radio and television ads, and sign placement on Animal Services vehicles.
+There was a media campaign which included advertisements in local newspapers, radio and television ads, and sign placement on Animal Services vehicles.
 Written materials to support community education and outreach will be provided in both English and Spanish.
-A website is under construction.
-The address will be http://www.projectpetsafe.org.
+A website is available at: http://www.projectpetsafe.org/ .

 The owner discusses the "objectives and purpose for owning the dog or cat, and after considering the overall circumstances, including the age and health of the animal, the veterinarian concludes that the owner and dog or cat will be best served by authorizing the owner to purchase an Unaltered Animal License."
 The veterinarian then issues the Veterinary Certificate.
 The owner presents the certificate to purchase an Unaltered Animal License